Tim Clancy

-Tim Clancy (born 8 June 1984) is an Irish football manager of League of Ireland Premier Division club St Patrick's Athletic, having previously managed Drogheda United.
+Tim Clancy (born 8 June 1984) is an Irish former footballer and manager.
 During his playing career, Clancy played for Millwall, Weymouth, AFC Hornchurch, Fisher Athletic, Kilmarnock, Motherwell, Hibernian, St Johnstone, Shamrock Rovers, Sligo Rovers and Bray Wanderers.
+He managed Drogheda United, St Patrick's Athletic and Cork City.

 Playing career

 Early career

 Clancy played for the Republic of Ireland under-19 team.
 He played for his home town club Trim Celtic and then Belvedere before signing for Millwall.
 He then had spells in English non-league football with Weymouth, AFC Hornchurch and Fisher Athletic.

 Kilmarnock

 Clancy joined Scottish Premier League club Kilmarnock in early 2007 on amateur forms.
 He then agreed a one-year professional contract with Kilmarnock in June 2007.
 Clancy made his debut at left full back away to Gretna in September and made enough appearances during the 2007–08 season to trigger an automatic extension to his contract.
 His progress at Kilmarnock was hindered by a series of injuries, however, as he missed over four months after suffering an ankle ligament injury in April 2008.

 Clancy also missed pre-season training in 2008–09 due to injury.
 He made a first team comeback in a goalless 0–0 draw at Aberdeen in February 2009.
 Clancy played regularly for Kilmarnock towards the end of the season and agreed a new two-year contract with the club.
 He did not play regularly during the 2010–11 season, as manager Mixu Paatelainen used Jamie Hamill as his regular right back.
 Later in the season, he scored an own goal which gave Rangers a 2–1 victory.
 Clancy made 73 appearances for Killie in total.
 Manager Kenny Shiels allowed Clancy to leave the club in order to rebalance his defensive options, with Ryan O'Leary out injured.